 Serverless will run the glob patterns in order so you can always re-include previously excluded files and directories.

 Exclude all node_modules but then re-include a specific modules (in this case node-fetch) using

 package: patterns: - '!node_modules/**' - 'node_modules/node-fetch/**'

 Note: Don't forget to use the correct glob syntax if you want to exclude directories

 For complete control over the packaging process you can specify your own artifact zip file.

 Serverless won't zip your service if this is configured and therefore

-include will be ignored.
-Either you use artifact or include / exclude.
+patterns will be ignored.
+Either you use artifact or patterns.

 The artifact option is especially useful in case your development environment allows you to generate a deployable artifact like Maven does for Java.

 service: my-service package: patterns: - '!tmp/**' - '!.git/**' - some-file artifact: path/to/my-artifact.zip